JuliaDynamics/Agents.jl/docs/src/tutorial.md

 Each model created by [`AgentBasedModel`](@ref) provides a random number generator pool `model.rng`.
 For performance reasons, one should never use `rand()` without using a pool, thus throughout our examples we use `rand(model.rng)`.

 Other `rand` calls like `rand(Bool)` don't have such a penalty, although we recommend using `rand(model.rng, Bool)` anyway.
 That way you can have deterministic models that can be ran again and yield the same output.
 To do this, call `Random.seed!(6546)` (with any number) before creating your model, or set `rng` in the model directly.
+Passing, for example `MersenneTwister(1234)` will initialise with a repeatable random seed.

+Passing `RandomDevice()` will use the system's entropy source (coupled with hardware like [TrueRNG](https://ubld.it/truerng_v3) will invoke a true random source, rather than pseudo-random methods like `MersenneTwister`).
+Models using this method cannot be repeatable, but have stronger scientific merit since there is no possibility of bias from a 'lucky' random seed.

 ## An educative example
 A simple, education-oriented example of using the basic Agents.jl API is given in [Schelling's segregation model](@ref), also discussing in detail how to visualize your ABMs.